Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Methodology

-Without enforcing full linearity of the surrogates, however, a derivative-free trust-region algorithm may get trapped around a suboptimal point.
+With this in mind, Algorithm~\ref{alg:MA-GP-TR} does not enforce (probabilistic) full linearity of the GP surrogates and it handles constraints through a simple backtracking (extreme barrier) approach rather than a penalty function.
+Consequently, the convergence of Algorithm~\ref{alg:MA-GP-TR} cannot be certified in general.
+But the algorithm steps are inspired by convergent derivative-free trust-region schemes (e.g., Algorithm~10.1 in \citealp{Conn2009}), so extra conditions such as probabilistic full linearity could be added in order to certify convergence to first-order critical points, at least in unconstrained RTO problems (cf. Appendix~\ref{app:convergence}).

 We show with an illustrative example below (cf. Figures~\ref{fig:ex1_expl_no} \& \ref{fig:ex1_expl_obj}) that Algorithm~\ref{alg:MA-GP-TR} may indeed fail to steer the iterates to a process optimum when the cost and constraints are simply corrected in the manner of Problem~\eqref{eq:modified_problem_GP} in Step 2.
 A similar situation is known to occur in modifier-adaptation schemes that exploit past operating points in recursive gradient updates~\citep{Marchetti2010,Rodger2011}, where the addition of extra constraints in the RTO model to generate excitation can help mitigate the problem.
 Herein, we address this problem by leveraging ideas from Bayesian optimization for the first time.
-In particular, we use an acquisition function in order to promote exploration within the trust region (Problem~\ref{eq:modified_problem_GP+TR}).
-The acquisition functions of interest, lower confidence bound (LCB) and expected improvement (EI), were described in Section \ref{sec:GP} and are assessed on an illustrative example in Section~\ref{sec:analysis}.
-Acquisition functions could also be considered for the constraints of the RTO model themselves, either to prevent constraint violation or to improve the accuracy of the constraint GP surrogates \citep{Picheny2016,delRio2019}, although this falls beyond the scope of the present paper.
+In particular, we use an acquisition function in order to promote exploration within the trust region (Problem~\ref{eq:modified_problem_GP+TR}). .
+Both the illustrative example in Section~\ref{sec:analysis} and the numerical case study in Section~\ref{sec:case} below confirm that Algorithm~\ref{alg:MA-GP-TR} can locate constrained process optima both efficiently and reliably with either the LCB or EI acquisition function (cf. Section \ref{sec:GP}).

+Notice that acquisition functions could also be considered for the constraints of the modified optimization model \eqref{eq:modified_problem_GP+TR}.
+For instance, an LCB function could be used to relax the modified constraints:

+thereby promoting further exploration within the trust region \citep{Picheny2016}.
+Conversely, tightening the modified constraints in the manner of an upper confidence bound (UCB):

+could prevent constraint violations and thus reduce the need for backtracking during the RTO iterations \citep{delRio2019}.
+These variants are beyond the scope of the present paper and will be investigated as part of future work.

 \paragraph{Computational Aspects}